Interpreting notes: Theory

 The purpose of interpreting notes is not to transcribe the speech verbatim.
 Interpreting notes are not a form of shorthand.
 Their purpose is to write minimal notes which will, at a quick glance, elicit in the interpreter's mind the intent of an oral communication so that it can be re-expressed in a different language.

 It is not appropriate to document a speech in shorthand, as this would result in task duplication.

 Practice

-The interpreter should listen with utmost concentration to the speaker and write only the information which he judges sufficient to render the meaning.
-Numbers, names, and the titles of persons must be retained in the interpretation.
+The interpreter listens to the speaker and writes only that information which the interpreter judges sufficient to render the meaning.
+Numbers, names, and the titles of persons are retained in the interpretation.

 Interpreting notes are typically written in a notebook with each note being separated from the others by a horizontal line.
 After interpreting a sentence with the aid of a note, some interpreters might make a slash over it, if they have the time.
 This has an important psychological effect — it is similar to erasing data on a computer.
 Others might consider it too time-consuming to do so when a fast pace of interpretation is required or they might think that it detracts from the pace of their delivery.

-The interpreter is required to decipher his notes and to re-express their content in the target language.
+The interpreter deciphers the notes and expresses their content in the target language.
 Following analysis of the speech, the interpreter may write the information in abstract form.